GSprogrammers/GSprogrammers/readme.md

-Hello this is an account for a orgnaization owners of this organization is
+Hello this is an account for a orgnaization.Owners of this organization is,

   1.[Gaviru Fernando](https://github.com/GAVIFDO)